 Kitchen Active Spiralizer Spiral Slicer Zucchini Spaghetti Pasta Maker is worth the mouth full for it’s description.

-This kitchen gadget makes a great stocking stuffer for under $7.00.
+This kitchen gadget makes a great stocking stuffer.
 This kitchen tool cuts vegetables to make vegetable noodles and spiral vegetables for garnishes and salads.
 Help gardeners enjoy their raw, fresh vegetables.
 It’s also a great tool for those on low carb and Paleo eating plans.

 Here’s a link for more details and to purchase: Spiralizer Spiral Slicer.

 These Plant and Flower Stem Support Clips may not be on a wish list.
 But, we know they will be used over and over again.
 They are a quick way to support tomatoes, eggplant, cucumbers, vines and more.
-Twenty clips come in a pack for around $5.00.
+Twenty clips come in a pack.

 For more information and to purchase, here’s a link: Plant and Flower Stem Support Clips.